 - Sprinkler System: Shut off your sprinkler system, and if you can shoot compressed air through the irrigation lines to drain the water.

-- Drip Faucets: Drip both hot and cold water using faucets in kitchen and bathroom.
+- Drip Faucets: Drip both hot and cold water from faucets in kitchen and bathroom.
 This not only makes sure of water moving through the pipes, but releases built-up water pressure in the pipes if they should freeze.
 Put single-lever faucets in the center so both hot and cold lines drip, and pay close attention to pipes running in outside walls.

 - Laundry Room: If there isn’t a faucet in the laundry room to drip, set your washing machine on warm, and start the fill cycle several times for a few minutes to move water through the pipes.